glwhart/Spacey.jl/README.md

 The package provides functions related to finding the spacegroup of a crystal.
 (The spacegroup of a crystal is useful in the context density functional theory calculations, computational materials science, and machine learning for materials prediction.)

 This package will eventually provide all of the functionality of the [enumlib package](https://github.com/msg-byu/enumlib) and some additional functionality, useful for machine learning applications and materials science.
-In this pre-release version, only a pointgroup finder is provided.
+In this pre-release version, only a pointgroup finder is provided, as well as a "snap to symmetry" function for unit cells.

 One of the unique features of the package is its robustness to finite-precision issues, a constant bane of other spacegroup codes.

 A few simple examples are provided below.
-This package finds spacegroup symmetries very efficiently* by relying on the assumption that the basis is as compact as possible.
+This package finds symmetries very efficiently* by relying on the assumption that the basis is as compact as possible.
 To assure the most compact basis, this code first reduces the input basis vectors to a "Minkowski-reduced" basis.
 (See [MinkowskiReduce.jl](https://github.com/glwhart/MinkowskiReduction.jl))

 (* Normally efficiency is not important, since finding the symmmetryies is a relatively quick computation, but when the symmetries of tens of thousands of cases are needed in just a second or two, as in [autoGR](https://github.com/msg-byu/autoGR), efficiency becomes essential.)